stefenphelps/stefenphelps.com/README.md

 `src/components/` is where I put anything that I want to re-use inside pages.
 All client side JS is put into the `scripts` folder.

 All global styles are in `styles`.
-Individual page or component are in each page or component file.
+Individual page or component styles are in each page or component file inside `<style>` tags.